-As a student in the Department of Geography, you may have the opportunity to do a semester or a full year of your study overseas as part of the University's Student Exchange Programme.
+As a student in the School of Geography, you may have the opportunity to do a semester or a full year of your study overseas as part of the University's Student Exchange Programme.

 If you plan on taking Geography papers while you are away and would like these to count towards your Otago Geography degree, there is specific information that you need to know.
 Please read the important information given here carefully.

-How do I go about getting approval from the Department of Geography?
+How do I go about getting approval from the School of Geography?

 Before you are accepted into the Exchange Programme there are a number of steps that you need to take.
 DO NOT LEAVE THIS TO THE LAST MINUTE!
 Aim to complete these steps at least 3 weeks before your Learning Agreement needs to be signed.